reflexcameras/reflexcamera/usermanual.md

 ### Extension leads

-`Reflex Standard Extension Cables` have been produced for demanding use with a weatherproof, extremely durable cable.
-These extension cables allow you to position the camera at height whilst the battery stays on the ground.
-Each `Reflex Standard Extension Cable` is just over 4m long.
+`Reflex Standard Extension Cables` extend the connection between the battery connectors described above and the camera (via the port on the bottom of the camera).
+They have been produced for demanding use with a weatherproof, extremely durable cable.
+Using the extension cables allows you to position the camera at height whilst the battery stays on the ground.
+This setup allows you to change the batteries and download videos over WiFi whilst staying on the ground.
+When running the `Reflex Standard Extension Cables` up a tree, wrap them around the trunk or branches to reduce moment and drag.

-These extension cables extend the connection between the battery connectors described above and the camera (via the port on the bottom of the camera).
+Each Reflex Standard Extension Cable is just over 4m long.
 Multiple `Reflex Standard Extension Cables` can be linked together if you want to position the camera at a greater height.
 To buy additional cables use the <a href="/index.html#contact">contact</a> form on our webpage.

-Using the `Reflex Standard Extension Cables` batteries can positioned on the ground whilst the camera is running higher up in a tree.
-The `Reflex Standard Extension Cables` can be run up the tree wrapping around the trunk to stop them moving.
-This setup allows you to change the batteries on the ground without access to the camera.
-Make sure the camera is properly switched off using the `Shutdown` button (described below) before unplugging the battery.

 ![Reflex Standard Extension Lead](/img/usermanual/ReflexStandardExtensionLead.jpg)